Virtual-Labs/merge-sort/src/questionnaire/05-define-learning-outcomes.md

 ## Question and Answers
-   **Question 1** : What does the student accomplish at the end of the
+   **Question 1** :What does the student _accomplish_ at the
-                   experiment?
+                   end of the experiment by way of understanding and applying the learnings?
+                   How is this learning verified?

-   **Answer 1** : Student is able to recall the concept of merge
+   **Answer 1** : Student is able to recall the concept of merge sort
-        sort (as evidenced by their response to post-test questions).
+                  (as evidenced by their response to post-test questions).
 The student is also able to sort any unsorted array using merge sort, and apply merge sort to any unordered sequence of items (where an order can be defined).
+This is verified through quiz questions, as well as through exercises within the simulation.